dwillmer/phosphor-plugins/examples/stealjs/README.md

 directory and browse to `index.html`.
 Note that `phosphor-plugins/lib` is copied to this directory as `phosphor-plugins` so it can be served locally.

-The individual plugins can be loaded and unloaded using the provided buttons, and descriptive messages are printed to the console.
+The individual plugins can be loaded and unloaded using the provided buttons.
+Note that both plugins must be loaded in either order for the content to be rendered.
+Descriptive messages are also printed to the console.

 Steal.js will crawl the `node_modules` directory, fetching the `package.json`
 files to set the config paths for each npm package.
 However, the paths